TU-SH/fraud-concept-drift-detection-adaptation/README.md

 # 🔍 Adaptive Fraud Detection with Concept Drift Detection

-> **Portfolio Project** — Demonstrates concept drift detection & automated model adaptation for a Data Scientist / ML Engineer role in Australia.
+Demonstrates concept drift detection & automated model adaptation.

 ---

-## 📋 Project Overview
+Project Overview

-Financial fraud patterns evolve over time — attackers change tactics, transaction amounts shift, and new fraud vectors emerge.
+Financial fraud patterns evolve over time - Attackers change tactics, transaction amounts shift, and new fraud vectors emerge.
 A static ML model trained once and left to run will silently degrade as the real world drifts away from its training distribution.

 This project builds a **self-healing fraud detection system** that: